-Decision of Executive Councillor for Community, Arts and Recreation i.
-Sought clarification regarding requested carry forwards and overspends.
+Decision of Executive Councillor for Community, Arts and Recreation

-- i. to agree that the carry forward requests, totalling £94,000 as detailed in Appendix C of the Officer's report, are to be recommended to Council for approval; and - ii. to carry forward capital resources to fund rephased net capital spending of £452,000 from 2013/14 into 2014/15 as detailed in Appendix D of the Officer's report.
+- to agree that the carry forward requests, totalling £94,000 as detailed in Appendix C of the Officer's report, are to be recommended to Council for approval; and - ii. to carry forward capital resources to fund rephased net capital spending of £452,000 from 2013/14 into 2014/15 as detailed in Appendix D of the Officer's report.